pallets-eco/wtforms/docs/meta.rst

         Setting `locales` to a sequence of strings specifies the priority order of locales to try to find translations for built-in messages of WTForms.

+    .. attribute:: cache_translations

+        If `True` (the default) then cache translation objects.
+The default cache is done at class-level so it's shared with all class Meta.

     **Advanced Customization**